This post contains affiliate links. Read the full disclosure here

 It also pays fairly well.
 According to ZipRecruiter, full-time transcriptionists make an average of $58,441 per year or $28 per hour.

 This post contains affiliate links.
 I may earn a small commission at NO extra cost to you for any purchases you make through these links.
 Disclosure.

-At the very least, you’ll need a fast and efficient computer with a word processor, an internet, and excellent pairs of headphones.
-You may also invest in a foot pedal to speed up your work.
-Also, consider putting up a business website for your transcription services for a more effective marketing campaign.
+At the very least, to get transcription jobs online for beginners, you’ll need a fast and efficient computer with a word processor, an internet, and excellent pairs of headphones.
+You may also want to invest in a foot pedal to speed up your work.

 Transcription Jobs Online For Beginners: Top Places to Find Transcription Jobs With No Experience

 If you’re ready to break into transcription jobs from home, take a look at these companies below!